 “While the classic image of a midlife crisis may involve extravagant spending, it’s the underlying emotional and psychological turmoil that truly defines the experience,” Andrew Latham, a certified financial planner, tells Fortune.
 “Whether it’s splurging on luxury items or making impulsive life changes, the essence of a midlife crisis lies in the quest for meaning, identity, and personal fulfillment—not on the balance of your checking account.”

 Anyone who has seen their parents burn-out from working too hard, prioritizing career over family and such will have a very strong desire not to follow in their foot-steps.
 Not all baby-boomers fit that description and I would assume their kids would not be naturally inoculated against workaholism.
-They would need to make their own mistakes and then their kids - the said millennials would recoil from such a way of life.
+They would need to make their own mistakes and then their kids would need to make some of their own - the said millennials would recoil from such a way of life.
 Seeking meaning, purpose and engagement in what a person spends their time doing is a great way to have a mid-life crisis.
 Even better to have that be a person's quarter-life crisis

 Comments